isomerpages/pa-chingay/_whats-on/Chingay Mama Shop.md

                     <h3 style="font-size: 1em; margin: 0 0 .3em;">Food Culture Singapore</h3>
                 </div>
                 <p style="padding: 0 1em 1em;margin: 0; overflow: hidden;">
                     Food Culture Singapore is an e-commerce platform that supports both local start-up and heritage brands.
-We support our brands to Go Digital <br />
+We support our brands to Go Digital by selling their products online, Connect with Consumers through digital marketing and experiential pop-ups, and Go Global by connecting with distributors all over the world.
+We are an initiative by Cheng Yew Heng Candy Factory Pte Ltd.<br />
                     <a href="https://www.lazada.sg/products/i101351543.html">Purchase now</a>
                 </p>
             </div>